 “Walked” signifies to go on one’s way, to depart from one place to another, to go from one place to another.
 This is the Jet Set mentality.
 Some people run from Paris to Morocco to Hawaii, seeking pleasure.
 On the local level, some people run from one bar to another, from one party to another.
 They hang out in many places.

 Life on the run is a characteristic of the fast crowd.
 They keep changing places to find something better.
-The search for greater pleasure eventually ends in emptiness.
+Unfortunately, the search for greater pleasure eventually ends in emptiness.
 That is why they change locations for the old area of sin gets boring very quickly.
 Often they change locations because of illegal operations such as drug use.

 Note other uses for this same Greek word for “walk:”